 7. Wreck This Journal by Keri Smith (or really anything by Keri Smith)

-- For: Anyone (from junior high, up) who could benefit from a little no-pressure creative noodling.
+- For: Anyone who could benefit from a little no-pressure creative noodling.

 - Why: To spark creativity, encourage thinking outside of the box, and make every day more fun!